She & Him: 2014–present: Record label change and Classics

 On June 27, 2014, it was announced that She & Him had left independent label Merge Records and had joined major label Columbia Records, with their fifth studio album, Classics, scheduled to be released later in the year.
 The next month, Deschanel and Ward were photographed with Brian Wilson in the studio recording his forthcoming album No Pier Pressure which features Deschanel as a guest vocalist on the cha-cha-esque track "On the Island".
 On September 15, 2016, She & Him announced the forthcoming release of their second holiday album, Christmas Party, in October of that year.

+On July 22, 2022, She & Him released Melt Away: A Tribute to Brian Wilson.

+The group's song "I Thought I Saw Your Face Today" experienced a resurgence in popularity after going viral on the video-sharing app TikTok in late 2025 and as a result became the duo's first song to enter the Billboard Hot 100, debuting at number 99.

+In May 2026, the duo announced the "Pump Up The Volumes Tour" which they play songs from their albums Volume 1, 2 and 3 across the United States, including cities like New York and Los Angeles.